 Did you know that Pittsburgh hosts one of the largest St. Patrick's Day Parades in the United States?
 Well, we do!
 Like I said - we're passionate.
 Pittsburghers line up hours before the start of the parade to get a piece of the action.
-200 + groups are participating this year!
+The parade features 200+ groups!

 The St. Patrick's Parade begins at 10 am on Sept.
-18 and will begin at the Greyhound Bus Station at the intersection of Liberty Avenue and 11th Street and run through Downtown Pittsburgh and the Strip District.
-The parade happens rain, snow, or shine, so be prepared and dress appropriately.
+18 and will begin at the Greyhound Bus Station at the intersection of Liberty Avenue and 11th Street and run through Downtown Pittsburgh.
+The parade happens rain or shine, so be prepared and dress appropriately.
 Open containers are not allowed on the parade route and officers will be out and about, so plan your celebrations for before and after the parade.